-Bistable Sensors (ETS) - The Gray Bistable Sensor on the Rail Encoder Landing system reads the installed ETS and NTS magnets.
+Bistable Sensors (ETS/NTS) - The Gray Bistable Sensor on the Rail Encoder Landing system reads the ETS and NTS magnets on the extension plates.
 It is latching so it changes state whenever it crosses over the lifesaver magnets.

 Mono-Stable Sensors (DZ) - The Black Monostable Sensor reads the Door Zone (DZ) magnets on the rails.
 Some installations require 2 door zones (DZ1 / DZ2) so two cigar sensors would be used.
 It is Non-latching so it only changes state while it is passing over the 6" magnets.